|Official Press Photo (right click for high-res)

 Screaming Headless Torsos

-This punk-rock-reggae band with an opera singer, inspired by Bad Brains and singer Nina Hagen, erupted on the fertile NYC music-scape in 1991.
+This punk-funk-rock-reggae band with an opera singer, inspired by Bad Brains and singer Nina Hagen, erupted on the fertile NYC music-scape in 1991.
 The Torsos exceptionally high energy and virtuosic musicianship amazed music fans and musicians, and— with the release of their first CD “1995” (Warner-Discovery Records)— achieved virtual cult status, inspiring cover bands and imitators across the globe.
 Their 1996 release, “Live!!”, has repeatedly landed on “Best of All Time” lists in prominent publications worldwide.
 The Torsos’ “2005” CD, a ten year celebration of their unique chemistry and irreverent (and sometimes wacky) artistry, added vocalist Freedom Bremner to the band, who are all incredible players in their own right and have collectively played with many of the biggest names in the pop and jazz worlds.
 Following the subsequent release of a double live DVD featuring 2 concerts, recorded in 1996 at NYC’s legendary Knitting Factory and in 2004 at New Morning in Paris, the Torsos released “Code Red” in 2014.
 Produced by Gregg Fine and fourteen-time Grammy winning producer Ron Saint Germain (Muse, Living Colour, Michael Jackson, 311, Diana Ross), the album continued the Torsos’ tradition of mashing up styles, and features performances from Bernie Worrell (P-Funk, Talking Heads), James Valentine (Maroon 5), Casey Benjamin (Robert Glasper Experiment) and Chris Fisher (Funk Nuveau).

 David “Fuze” Fiuczynski’s KiF injects Chinese, Indian and Middle Eastern-inflected melodies into the high energy funk rock that lies at the roots of most of Fuze’s musical endeavors.
 On top of this, layers of hip hop and electronica lend an other-worldly quality to the music of KiF, as it moves from swinging, danceable grooves to plaintive meditations over lush, brooding and at times microtonal harmonies.
 KiF was conceived, quite appropriately, with a gig Fuze performed in Marrakech, in which the Moroccan players mentioned to the American guitar slinger that Jimi Hendrix had visited the country.
 Fuze imagined Jimi playing hard grooves with Eastern inflected melodies, Dervishes and minarets and spires, desert sands and an audience entranced by the colorful, multi-cultural musical palette… could this be the music that Jimi would play today?